Files / United States

 Document Introduction

-This report provides an in-depth analysis of the U.S. Department of Energy's (DOE) strategic plan for critical minerals and materials, aiming to build a secure and resilient supply chain for America's energy future.
-Based on the "2023 Critical Materials Assessment," the report defines the "Electric 18" critical materials vital for clean energy technologies, spanning a wide range from permanent magnets for wind turbines and electric vehicle batteries to electrolyzers for green hydrogen.
-The security of these materials' supply chains is directly linked to the United States achieving a series of ambitious energy transition goals, including 100% clean electricity by 2035 and a net-zero economy by 2050.
+This report provides an in-depth analysis of the U.S. Department of Energy's (DOE) strategic plan for critical minerals and materials, aiming to build a secure and resilient supply chain foundation for America's energy future.
+Based on the "2023 Critical Materials Assessment," the report defines eighteen critical materials essential for clean energy technologies, spanning a wide range from permanent magnets for wind turbines and electric vehicle batteries to electrolyzers for green hydrogen.
+The security of these materials' supply chains is directly linked to achieving a series of ambitious energy transition goals, including 100% clean electricity by 2035 and a net-zero economy by 2050.

 The report systematically reveals the severe challenges the United States faces in the field of critical minerals and materials.
-The core issues lie in severe foreign dependence and geographically concentrated supply chains.
-Data shows that in 2023, the U.S. had a 100% net import reliance for 12 out of 50 critical minerals and over 50% reliance for another 29.
-China dominates the production and processing of many critical materials; for example, 72% of U.S. imports of rare earth compounds and metals from 2019-2022 came from China.
-Furthermore, the lack of domestic midstream processing and refining capacity, coupled with geopolitical instability, resource nationalism, price volatility, difficulty in accessing capital, environmental standards, and shortages of skilled labor, collectively form a complex and fragile supply chain ecosystem.
+The core issue lies in heavy external dependence and geographically concentrated supply chains.
+Data shows that in 2023, the U.S. had a 100% net import reliance for 12 out of 50 critical minerals, and over 50% reliance for another 29.
+China dominates the production and processing of many critical materials; for example, 72% of U.S. imports of rare earth compounds and metals from 2019 to 2022 came from China.
+Furthermore, the lack of domestic midstream processing and refining capacity, coupled with geopolitical instability, resource nationalism, price volatility, difficulties in capital access, environmental standards, and shortages of skilled labor, collectively form a complex and fragile supply chain ecosystem.

-This report provides policymakers, industry professionals, and researchers with an authoritative interpretation of the current state of U.S. critical minerals and materials supply chains, risk assessments, and government-led technological innovation and strategic deployment.
-Its content is based on official DOE assessments, project data, and legislative authorizations, aiming to reduce supply chain risks and ensure the national security and economic competitiveness foundation for America's clean energy transition through technological innovation and whole-of-government collaboration.
+This report provides policymakers, industry professionals, and researchers with an authoritative interpretation of the current state, risk assessment, and government-led technological innovation and strategic deployment of the U.S. critical minerals and materials supply chain.
+Its content is based on official DOE assessments, project data, and legislative mandates, aiming to reduce supply chain risks and secure the national security and economic competitiveness foundation for America's clean energy transition through technological innovation and whole-of-government collaboration.